chef/knife-windows/README.md

     knife bootstrap windows winrm ec2-50-xx-xx-124.compute-1.amazonaws.com -r 'role[webserver],role[production]' -x Administrator -P 'super_secret_password'

+### Use SSL for WinRM communication

+By default, the `knife winrm` and `knife bootstrap windows winrm` subcommands use a plaintext transport, but they supports an option `--winrm-transport` (or `-t`) with the argument `ssl` that allows the SSL to secure the WinRM payload.
+Here's an example:

+    knife winrm -t ssl "role:web" "net stats srv" -x Administrator -P 'super_secret_password'

+Use of SSL is strongly recommended, particularly when invoking `knife-windows` on non-Windows platforms, since without SSL there are limited options for ensuring the privacy of the plaintext transport.
+See the later section on **Platform authentication support**.

+SSL will become the default transport in future revisions of `knife-windows`.

 ### knife bootstrap windows ssh

 Performs a Chef Bootstrap (via the SSH protocol) on the target node.
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.
 The main assumption is a baseline OS installation exists.
 It is primarily intended for Chef Client systems that talk to a Chef server.